 Tel: (0510) 392 6926

-Mrs. Vy is the owner of both Vy’s Market Restaurant & Cooking School and Morning Glory Restaurant.
-And both are great places to have some hand-on cooking experiences.
-They are organized, clean and cozy.
+Mrs Vy is the owner of both Vy’s Market Restaurant & Cooking School and Morning Glory Restaurant.
+And both are great places to have some hands-on cooking experiences.
+They are organized, clean and cosy.
 A standard class for two hours and four dishes costs 550,000VND.
-Half-day class lasts from 8:30 to 13:30 including buying the ingredients at the market and a tour through some street food kitchens, costing 925,000VND per person.
+The half-day class lasts from 8:30 to 13:30 including buying the ingredients at the market and a tour through some street food kitchens, costing 925,000VND per person.

 Red Bridge Restaurant & Cooking School | www.visithoian.com/redbridge/